luzynel/vermafarms/README.md

 SASS > style.scss - this sass file contains all imported sass file from each sass folders.

-Class naming convention is also based on a BEM principles.
+Class naming convention is based on a BEM principles.

 Reference: https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/

 Examples:

 .block {}

 .block__element {}

 .block--modifier {}

 For this project, my class naming uniformity are based on which sass folder this part belongs to.